 All local licensees are invited to join the Mandurah Liquor Accord.
 It's Free!
 To join, or for more information, contact the Community Safety Team.
 You can view/download a copy of the Liquor Accord Terms of Reference, Strategic Framework and Sign-On form using the PDF links to the top right of this page.

-In November 2017, the Mandurah Night Time Taxi Rank Project received an Highly Commenced at the Injury Prevention and Safety Promotion Awards.
+In November 2017, the Mandurah night time taxi rank project received an Highly Commended at the Injury Prevention and Safety Promotion Awards.

 This project involved the installation of CCTV cameras, improved lighting, upgraded signage, water refill station installation in Smart Street Mall, setting up an additional taxi rank at Ormsby Terrace, taxi driver training and night-time taxi rank security on Friday and Saturday nights.

 The project has assisted to deliver a decline in offences such as assault, robbery, damage and taxi fare evasion.
 These outcomes have been supported by WA Police and project statistics.